 Taking an online course requires regular access to a computer with internet access.
 Online courses are rigorous and can take anywhere from 5-20 hours per week.
-Having regular access to a computer while you take an online course can help you achieve success.
+Having regular access to a computer while you take an online course will help you achieve success.

 Carolyn Siccama, Ed.D., is an instructional designer for UVM Continuing and Distance Education.